-In the situation "as-is", universities have a key role in supporting career advice and selecting students, proposing education services such as bachelor, master and doctorate programs, developing training and internship services, providing diplomas and other certificates, guaranteeing the validity of these documents and the correctness in which they are obtained, etc..
-The quality is guaranteed by certification authorities at both national and international levels, which evaluate universities and other equated educational bodies, and certify their educational and training programs.
-During a selection process, companies usually interact directly with the candidate who declares information about diplomas and other certificates she/he obtained.
-In some cases, companies interact with the universities (for example when an internship is offered and/or further information is required).
+In the "as-is" situation, universities have a key role in supporting career advice and selecting students, proposing education services such as bachelor, master and doctorate programs, developing training and internship services, providing diplomas and other certificates, guaranteeing the validity of these documents and the correctness in which they are obtained, etc. The quality is guaranteed by certification authorities, at both national and international levels, which evaluate universities and other equated educational bodies, and certify their educational and training programs.
+During a selection process, companies usually interact directly with the candidate who declares information about diplomas and other certificates she/he has obtained.
+In some cases, companies interact with the universities, for example when an internship is offered and/or further information is required.
 In northern countries in particular, companies directly contact universities to verify the certification documents provided by the candidates.
-With the advent and the diffusion of Digital Academic Credential System, each candidate/student/individual can create and manage a personal wallet with her/his digital badges, certificates, and diplomas.
+With the advent and the diffusion of the Digital Academic Credential System, each candidate/student/individual can create and manage a personal wallet with her/his digital badges, certificates, and diplomas.

-This new scenario ("to-be" situation depicted in Fig. 2) gives rise to a complex ecosystem in which various actors interact as follows:
+This new scenario, the "to-be" situation depicted in Fig. 2, gives rise to a complex ecosystem in which various actors interact as follows:

-Universities certify degree and other competences through open digital badges.
-They may take advantage of blockchain and blockcert to guarantee the immutability and correctness of data.
+- 1. Universities certify degree and other competences through open digital badges.
+They may take advantage of blockchain and blockcert to guarantee the immutability and correctness of data. - Other institutions may use badges or other similar mechanisms to certify courses and other competences acquired during continuance training in the professional life of employees.

-- Other institutions may use badges or other similar mechanisms to certify courses and other competences acquired during continuance training in the professional life of employees. - 3.
-Individuals can manage their badges, diploma and other certificates in one unique system (their digital wallet). - 4.
-Individuals can also share this information with third parties without contacting each issuer but just showing the badges (or few of them) of their wallet. - Digital wallets can be consulted directly by companies without contacting the issuers.
+- 3. Individuals can manage their badges, diploma and other certificates in one unique system (their digital wallet). - 4.
+Individuals can also share this information with third parties without contacting each issuer by just showing the badges (or few of them) in their wallet. - 5.
+Digital wallets can be consulted directly by companies without contacting the issuers.

 Fig. 2.
 The educational ecosystem.
-Comparison among the "as-is" and the "to-be"
+Comparison of "as-is" and "to-be"

-In this case, universities tend to lose their previous central role in competence certification.
-Consequently, some resistances might occur.
-Indeed, in the focus group, some actors expressed a resistance.
+In this case, universities tend to lose their previous central role in competence certification and as a result, some resistance might occur; indeed, in the focus group, some actors expressed some lack of enthusiasm for the innovative solution and its legal consequences.
 Two main reasons for this resistance can be identified.
-First, they do not foresee the potential cost reduction in administrative procedures (physical system).
-Second, they want to retain complete control, according to the traditional role of the university as the sole recognized authority of certification (structure).
-Contrarily, an interviewee promoting the Digital Academic Credentials considers the system as very valuable, and explained that a decentralized system of certification would radically change the role played by universities and other organizations in the educational market (structure).
+First, these actors do not foresee the potential cost reduction in administrative procedures (physical system).
+Second, they want to retain complete control in accordance with the traditional role of the university as the sole recognized authority of certification (structure).
+Contrarily, an interviewee promoting Digital Academic Credentials considers the system as very valuable, and explained that a decentralized system of certification would radically change the role played by universities and other organizations in the educational market (structure).

 Divergent opinions among informants emerged with regard to the lack of regulations.
 The interviewees have different expertise and attitudes toward technology and the foreseen certification systems.
-Overall, the interviews confirmed that this new scenario will generate a radical change and various actors and consortiums are attempting to understand it and influence it.
+Overall, the interviews confirmed that this new scenario will generate a radical change and various actors and that consortiums are attempting to understand and influence it.